DOI10.47051/HKSS8959

 Spanish common names: Culebra lombriz escamosa, serpiente hebra de escamas grandes.

 Recognition: ♂♂ 33.3 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=31 cm. ♀♀ 37.8 cmMaximum distance from the snout to the tip of the tail..13 The Big-scaled Thread-Snake (Trilepida macrolepis) can be easily recognized by its subcylindrical body, small size, rudimentary but visible eyes, depressed head, and presence of a conical tail-tip spine.3,4 It occurs at lower elevations than T. pastusa, from which it differs by having an ocular scale with a rounded anterior border and a reticulate dorsal and ventral coloration.2,5 Trilepida macrolepis differs from Epictia subcrotilla by being more robust, having a conical tai-tip spine, and by lacking yellow head pigmentation.6 Females of T. macrolepis are larger and have a greater number of ventral scales than males.4
+Snout–vent length=31 cm. ♀♀ 37.8 cmMaximum distance from the snout to the tip of the tail..13 Trilepida macrolepis can be recognized by its subcylindrical body, small size, rudimentary but visible eyes, depressed head, and presence of a conical tail-tip spine.3,4 It occurs at lower elevations than T. pastusa, from which it differs by having an ocular scale with a rounded anterior border and a reticulate dorsal and ventral coloration (Fig. 1).2,5 Trilepida macrolepis differs from Epictia subcrotilla by being more robust, having a conical tail-tip spine, and by lacking yellow head pigmentation.6 Females of T. macrolepis are larger and have a greater number of ventral scales than males.4

 Figure showing variation among individuals of Trilepida macrolepis

-Figure 1: Individuals of Trilepida macrolepis from Morromico Reserve, Chocó department, Colombia (); Canandé Reserve, Esmeraldas province, Ecuador (); and Itapoa Reserve, Esmeraldas province, Ecuador (). j=juvenile.
+Figure 1: Individuals of Trilepida macrolepis: Morromico, Chocó department, Colombia (); Canandé Reserve, Esmeraldas province, Ecuador (); Itapoa Reserve, Esmeraldas province, Ecuador (). j=juvenile.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.